healthywebsites/vagrant-lamp/README.md

 What
 ====
-Vagrant/Chef files for a LAMP server
+Vagrant/Chef files for a LAMP server designed to host Magento websites

 How
 ===